End-of-Life Upgrades aka Unsupported Release Family FAQs

-EOL upgrades are intended to move instances from unsupported release families to supported and more secure versions.
-Most customers plan and manage their upgrades well in advance of a family becoming end-of-life.
+End-of-Life upgrades are intended to move instances from unsupported release families to supported and more secure versions.
+Most customers plan and manage their upgrades well in advance of a family becoming unsupported.
 However, ServiceNow schedules instances for upgrade if they remain on an unsupported version past a stated deadline.

 ServiceNow is constantly working to protect customer information and the integrity of our product.

-EOL upgrades ensure customers gain access to the latest features as well as the latest security, performance, and availability benefits for their instances.
-ServiceNow strives to give customers advanced notification of upcoming EOL upgrades so customers can plan ahead, test, and upgrade on their own timeline in advance of the EOL upgrade scheduling.
+End-of-Life upgrades ensure customers gain access to the latest features as well as the latest security, performance, and availability benefits for their instances.
+ServiceNow strives to give customers advanced notification of upcoming unsupported release family upgrades so customers can plan ahead, test, and upgrade on their own timeline in advance of the unsupported release family upgrade scheduling.

-3. Are EOL upgrades the same as the Quarterly Patching Program (QPP)?
+3. Are End-of-Life upgrades the same as the Patching Program (former QPP)?

-In the Quarterly Patching Program, instances on a supported release family are patched to a target version within that release family.
-This occurs every quarter and is independent of the Unsupported release family upgrades and provides scheduling predictability with one full patch version each quarter and two incremental security patches each quarter.
+In the Patching Program, instances on a supported release family are patched to a target version within that release family.
+This is independent of the Unsupported release family upgrades and provides scheduling predictability with one full patch version each quarter and two incremental security patches each quarter.
 The previous Quarterly Patching Program patched instances to a full patch version once per quarter.